Intelligent Transportation Systems Using External Infrastructure: A Literature Survey: Results

-In the project SCOOP@F, an ITS was deployed in a nationwide scale in 2014.
-For this, in the project were equipped 2000 km of the road with RSU as well as 3000 vehicles with on-board units for V2X communication.
-The RSU were connected to traffic management centers.
-The main data sources of the test field were the vehicles itself.
-They deliver data about their own position, speed and direction.
+In the project SCOOP@F, an ITS was deployed on a nationwide scale in 2014.
+For this, the project equipped 2000 km of road with RSUs as well as 3000 vehicles with onboard units for V2X communication.
+The RSUs were connected to traffic management centers.
+The main data sources of the test field were the vehicles themselves.
+They delivered data about their position, speed, and direction.
 Furthermore, vehicles received information about unexpected events (e.g. construction, slippery road, reduced visibility) from external sources.
-The main goals of the ITS were increasing the safety and improving the travel quality.
-The researchers have implemented a decentralized communication to alert road users about unexpected events.
-In addition, the enhancing of the coverage of VANETs, a secure cloud environment for connected vehicles as well as a novel detailed security protocol were achieved \cite{Aniss.2016,J.P.Monteuuis.2017,H.Labiod.2015,F.Haidar.2015b,G.Wilhelm.2020,H.Fouchal.2018}.
+The main goals of the ITS were to increase safety and to improve travel quality.
+The researchers implemented a decentralized communication system to alert road users about unexpected events.
+In addition, the enhancement of the coverage of VANETs, a secure cloud environment for connected vehicles as well as a novel detailed security protocol were achieved \cite{Aniss.2016,J.P.Monteuuis.2017,H.Labiod.2015,F.Haidar.2015b,G.Wilhelm.2020,H.Fouchal.2018}.

 Another important test bed is SAFARI in Berlin.
-The ITS covers the scenarios main road, secondary road and a junction of a freeway.
+The ITS covers the scenarios main road, secondary road, and a junction of a freeway.
 The overall goal of the project is the exchange of information and the dynamic update mechanism of the dynamic maps, which are basic requirements for automated driving.
-In detail, the project research on the handling of construction sites and unexpected events for automated and connected driving.
+In detail, the project researched the handling of construction sites and unexpected events for automated and connected driving.
 The test field uses cloud platforms as well as mobile edge computing for the V2X processing \cite{LemmerK..2019,BMVI.08032021,BMVI.19062018}.

-In the test bed Friedrichshafen, traffic lights were equipped with RSU and V2X.
-In total, the ITS covers the traffic scenarios federal road, country road, city center and pedestrian zones.
-The research topic is the information exchange vehicles to infrastructure as well vehicles to each other.
+In the test bed Friedrichshafen, traffic lights are equipped with RSUs and V2X.
+Overall, the ITS covers the traffic scenarios of federal roads, country roads, city centers, and pedestrian zones.
+The research topic is the information exchange between vehicles and infrastructure, as well as between vehicles themselves.
 The current research project on the test field is Alfried \cite{LemmerK..2019,BMVI.08032021,.02122021}.

+The project ZalaZONE in Hungary has a cordoned-off proving ground as well as an ITS up to the border with Austria.
+The ITS is applied to a highway scenario.
+In the cordoned-off proving ground, it covers the scenarios of smart cities, high and low-speed handling as well as high-speed freeways and rural roads.
+The objectives are testing and research in the field of autonomous and connected vehicles.
+For this, the test field is equipped with V2X communication technology \cite{Szalay.2019}.